Cong backs farmers' 'Bharat Bandh' call, will hold demonstrations across country on Dec 8 | Headlines

 The Congress on Sunday expressed its "whole-hearted" support to the 'Bharat Bandh' called on December 8 by farmer unions against the new agri-marketing laws and announced that it will hold protests that day at all district and state headquarters in solidarity with the demands of the farmers.
 The representatives of thousands of agitating farmers, who are sitting on various borders of the national capital since November 26, have said their call for a 'Bharat Bandh' on December 8 would be observed with full force.

 "The entire world is witnessing the plight of our farmers.
 The entire world is seeing the horrible sight of farmers sitting outside the capital in the middle of the night in winters waiting for the government to listen to them," he said.
-The Congress spokesperson slammed the government for bringing the new farm laws and asked what was the hurry in enacting the legislations.
+Meanwhile, responding to Minister of State for Agriculture Kailash Choudhary's reported remarks that the farm laws cannot be revealed, Congress' chief spokesperson Randeep Surjewala said, "If answer to farmers is 'No', why is the Modi government befooling the nation?"
+In his remarks, Khera slammed the government for bringing the new farm laws and asked what was the hurry in enacting the legislations.

-Khera alleged that the government did not take the farmers into confidence and was now "hiding behind" the interest of the farmers.
+Khera alleged that the government did not take farmers into confidence and was now citing interest of farmers to back the laws.
 "If you were really bothered about the interest of the farmers, you would have taken their advice before coming up with these legislations," he said.

 - READ MORE ON: